kaduvill/XNet-Additions/README.md

 Each channel can be disabled in the config.

+### Advanced Energy

+Advanced Energy is demand-driven: scheduled inserters request energy only when their targets can accept it, and extractors are used only to satisfy that demand.
+Inserters support configurable timing and an adaptive fallback while idle.
+Extractors can optionally drain energy pushed into XNet's connector buffer, and Flux Networks can be used as direct energy sources.

 ## Controller Power Tools

 - **Diagnostics** — profile Controller tick time and inspect channel workload, timing groups, and scheduled connectors.